 According to Bespoke Investment Group, between 2015–2020, the average price changes for stocks of companies that announced splits has been an additional 2.3% from the time the split was announced until the time it took place.
 Moreover, nearly 70% of these stocks outperformed the S&P 500 index during that time.
 While the average stock also fell 0.3% immediately after the split, over the following year, these companies gained an average of 9.8%.

-Despite the above, it is important to note that there are numerous factors that can impact a stock’s price, and the decision to split a stock may coincide with other factors that can potentially drive a stock’s price higher.
-Therefore, as positive as this past performance is, it may not be a reliable indicator.
+Despite the above, it is important to note that there are numerous factors that can impact a stock’s price.
+The decision to split a stock may coincide with these other factors that can potentially drive a stock’s price higher.
+Past performance is not a guide to future returns, therefore, as positive as this analysis is, it may not be a reliable indicator.

 What is a Reverse Stock Split?